nickgillian/ofxGrt/example_regression/README.md

 ![alt text](images/regression_step_5.png "linear regression results")

+You can see that the output of the regression algorithm **continually changes over the mapping space**.
+This is a key feature of regression algorithms and can be used to create very powerful mapping from any N-dimensional input space to a K-dimensional output space.

 The default regression algorithm is Linear Regression.
 If you want to try the same training data on a different regression algorithm, then you can cycle through the regression algorithm using the **tab** key.
 For example, press tab to move to the next algorithm and then press **t** to train a new model using the new regression algorithm.

 For example, this is what the mapping looks like when using the original training data with a MLP neural network: